 Do I NEED to Combine Django with Vue or React?

-Is it really that bad if you’re “only” using Django templates styled with Bootstrap and sprinkled with jQuery?
+You can’t help but wonder: is it really that bad if you’re “only” using Django templates styled with Bootstrap and sprinkled with jQuery?

 The short answer